alicebibaud/RCOS/64bitLinuxOSs.md

 all versions should be compatible

 ### Fedora ###
-Fedora: compatible since >= 28, but it's very complicated [INSERT LINK INSTALL DOCKER COMPOSE FEDORA 32].
+Fedora: compatible since >= 28, but [it's very complicated](https://techguidereview.com/install-docker-compose-fedora-32/).

 Fedora Desktop Edition (64-bit) for Linux: unknown, but it should work with most versions; `docker-compose` typically works on 64-bit operating systems.